 - A mentor has to be supplied by Agency to act as champion and sounding board to delegate throughout.

-The IPA Excellence Diploma runs on a 12-month cycle, with the next intake starting in 2016.
-The study fees are £4,500 + VAT; this covers the cost for both the delegate and their selected agency mentor, the study material for 3 modules, non-residential workshops, examination fees and access to content and examination of the IPA Eff Test.
+The IPA Excellence Diploma runs on a 12-month cycle, with the next intake starting in late 2018.
+The study fees for members are £5,000 + VAT (£7,500 + VAT for non-members); this covers the cost for both the delegate and their selected agency mentor, the study material for 3 modules, non-residential workshops, examination fees and access to content and examination of the IPA Eff Test.
 To request an application form please contact firstname.lastname@example.org.

-The IPA will be holding open evenings in 2016 for the next intake, where Nick Kendall and Stuart Sullivan-Martin will explain all about the course, the application process and what will happen throughout the year.
+The IPA will be holding open evenings for the 2018 intake, where Nick Kendall and Stuart Sullivan-Martin will explain all about the course, the application process and what will happen throughout the year.
+Bookings for this will open by mid 2018.

 “If you want to be the best it helps to have the best training.
 And, when it comes to advertising, the IPA Excellence diploma is the best trainer there is”